decent-bet/platform-frontend/docs/usage.md

 ## Bet on game

-After depositing tokens into the contract, you are now able to bet on games.
+After depositing tokens into the contract, you will now be able to bet on games.

 If you've followed the steps above, you should now see games that have been added to the provider contract along with it's corresponding odds.